 Many dive sites have resident reef sharks and turtles.
 Manta, eagle and squadrons of devil rays make multi-seasonal appearances and mola-mola sunfish annually.
 Crazy critters and macro such as frogfish, mimic octopus, seahorses, rhinopias scorpion fish and nudibranchs galore will satisfy photographers and voyeurs.

 The current dive sites of Pulau Weh, Indonesia were discovered and surveyed by Bukhari, owner and operator of Iboih Dive Centre (IDC) the only Padi Dive Resort in Iboih Beach.
 In the 1980’s he pioneered recreational scuba diving in Pulau Weh along with Mr Dodent (RTD).
-These fantastic dive sites are still held in high regard by the international diving community, but watch this space as Bukhari, Arun and their IDC team lead a discovery for new dive sites surrounding the fringing islands of Pulau Beras and Aceh as well as new locations around Pulau Weh.
+These fantastic dive sites are still held in high regard by the international diving community.

-Hyperbaric treatment can be received in Lhokseumawe (mainland Sumatra), Malaysia and Singapore.
+Hyperbaric treatment can be received in Medan and Lhokseumawe (mainland Sumatra), Malaysia and Singapore.